 - The Activity Windows list at the bottom in the middle pane.

-- The Properties and Activity Window Explorer tabs in the right pane.
+- The Properties, Activity Window Explorer, and Script tabs in the right pane.

 In Resource Explorer, you see all resources (pipelines, datasets, linked services) in the data factory in a tree view.
 When you select an object in Resource Explorer: